ShiqiangXia/HDG2dTriangle/09-ConvolutionFiltering/idea.md

 ## Steps we done
 1. figure out the relation of two meshes
 2. Obtain uh at GQ points of coarse mesh
+3. check GQ points are correct

 ## Steps to do
-3. check GQ points are correct
+4. precompute convolution matrix
+5. do convolution
 2. Check simple smooth case if convolution